"The Good, The Bad, & The Ugly"

 1974 was like beginning all over, but in reality the extremely young corps had more experience than the one began in 1956.
 The staff came from outside the organization for the first time since their inception and they were once again a parade corps.
 From 1975 thru 1977 the unit developed, matured, and returned to competition.
 Although a corps was fielded in 1978, changes in staff, financial problems with sponsorship, and the loss of independent shows through the demands and cost brought on by DCI, had sealed their fate.
 It had been quite a ride, but it was over.
 What were left were great memories of great people and great times.

 As the 50th anniversary of their founding approached, a reunion was planned with the difficulty of contacting hundreds of past members posing the greatest problem.
 When finalized it stretched over 3 days and with the help of many included a banquet, lots of time for socializing, and a reunion corps larger than any fielded by the organization.
 A result of that reunion, a booklet containing the expanded history complete with names, details, hundreds of photographs, and a corps membership directory was produced.
-It is available from this site.
+It is available from the webmaster.